cniemira/maptool-StandaloneServer/README.md

     java -cp standalone.jar:maptool-1.3.bXX.jar -port="51234"

-You can also rename (or better, `ln -s`) maptool-1.3.bXX.jar -> maptool-1.3.jar and run it this way:
+You can also rename (or better, `ln -s`) maptool-1.3.bXX.jar -> maptool.jar and run it this way:

 	java -jar standalone.jar